“We complement each other perfectly”

 Cooperation between the MDC and Charité under the umbrella of the BIH is already going very well.
 What are you and the MDC particularly proud of?

 I would like to give three examples.
 We are very proud that the MDC and BIH have jointly succeeded in attracting internationally renowned scientists to Berlin.
-One such scientist iswho works here on the campus.
+One such scientist is Holger Gerhardt who works here on the campus.
 He is investigating ways to influence the formation of new blood vessels (angiogenesis).
 This process plays a role in a variety of diseases such as cancer or diabetic retinopathy, but is also a factor in chronic wounds.
 To further develop the BIH, we need researchers like him who bring professional excellence to the institute and have the ability to attract and integrate more people.

 In your view, why does the Max Delbrück Center’s and Charité’s partnership within the BIH benefit everyone, including the city of Berlin?